 I actually believe that the so-called have-nots are in a better position health-wise, as they can take their health into their own hands from an early age.
 What we do habitually is what matters most, and so focusing on healthy behaviors soon and often will not only be best for your current health, but also will train you to look to yourself when health challenges arise.
-Heck yes, medical care is necessary in many circumstances; but understand that our reliance on medicating fixable conditions is deeply ingrained into your psyche by years of observation and acceptance.
-Evidence of lifestyle modification improving conditions like type 2 diabetes, high cholesterol (if that’s even an accurate diagnosis as it is doled out today), high blood pressure and many gastrointestinal issues (like gastric reflux) abound.
+Heck yes, medical care is necessary in many circumstances; but understand that a reliance on medicating fixable conditions is deeply ingrained into your psyche by years of observation and acceptance.
+There is evidence that lifestyle modification improves conditions like type 2 diabetes, high blood pressure and many gastrointestinal issues (like gastric reflux).
 You do not have to be the victim of historical tradition—frankly it’s foolish.

 Don’t let your ability to indulge in medical care be the definitive factor in how you approach your health.
 Use our incredible medical system for crisis care, and you take care of the lifestyle part.
 Believe me when I say that you can neither buy happiness nor health.
 I would venture to bet that my cousin’s employer would trade his wealth any day for a return of his health.
 Heck I guess he is in a way now anyhow.
 What a crazy world we live in.